 Are UK House Prices Showing a Consistent Trend Upwards?

 According to the Halifax house prices have seen a 6.6% increase in the last year.
 This doesn’t necessarily mean that the market is on the move again and that there will be a continued upward trend.
 The statistics here show that price increases have actually slowed down or decreased in recent months even though they have increased overall over the course of the year.
 The prediction for 2010 is that prices will remain flat.

 How Much are Mortgage Approvals Increasing?

-Research by the Bank of England shows that the number of mortgage approvals rose in March.
+Research by business directories shows that the number of mortgage approvals rose in March.
 This month saw 48,901 approved mortgage deals compared to 46,882 in February.
 This gives a 17% increase on statistics from March 2009.
 Although this looks positive, it is still early days.
 The Bank’s research also indicates that mortgage approvals for Q1 of 2010 were the lowest first quarter results for any year (apart from 2009).

 What Do These Increases in House Prices and Mortgage Approvals Mean?

 Although there are positives in both sets of research, this doesn’t necessarily mean that things will go back to the way they were before the recession.
 The recent house price increase, according to Martin Ellis of the Halifax, may be down to the fact that: “New sales instructions have risen, helping to push up the stock of unsold properties in recent months.
 As a result, the imbalance between supply and demand is easing somewhat.”